Irmgard Möller: German Autumn

-During the German Autumn of 1977, the powerful German industrialist and former SS (Nazi) officer Hanns Martin Schleyer was kidnapped on 5 September by the RAF.
+During the German Autumn of 1977, the powerful German industrialist and former SS officer Hanns Martin Schleyer was kidnapped on 5 September by the RAF.
 The group demanded the release of eleven prisoners, including Möller.
 In October, Lufthansa Flight 181 was hijacked by the Popular Front for the Liberation of Palestine in support of the RAF communique and then stormed by the GSG 9 special forces unit after it had landed in Somalia.
 The day after the failure of the hijack, the German authorities announced that Baader, Ensslin, Möller and Raspe had tried to kill themselves in a suicide pact.
 Baader and Ensslin died, whilst Raspe died of his wounds several hours later and Möller survived.
 In response, the RAF murdered Schleyer.

 When she had recovered, Möller stated it was an assassination attempt and there was no suicide pact.
 She had been awakened around 04:30 on the morning of 17 October by loud bangs and she had not stabbed herself four times in her chest.
 Baader and Raspe had allegedly shot themselves, so questions were raised about how they had obtained guns in a supermax prison; Baader had powder burns on his right hand, but he was left-handed.